 Patient Rights and Responsibilities

-Yale New Haven Hospital (YNHH) staff and physicians support the rights of all patients.
-YNHH does not restrict, limit or deny care or visitation on the basis of race, color, religion, ancestry or national origin, age, sexual orientation, gender identity and expression, physical or mental disability, citizenship status or any other basis protected by law.
-The hospital provides emergency medical care to all patients, regardless of insurance status or ability to pay.
+Yale New Haven Health System (YNHHS) respects, protects and supports each patient’s rights, recognizing that each patient is an individual with unique needs.
+We strive to provide considerate, respectful care to every patient.
+We do not restrict, limit or deny care or visitation on the basis of race, color, religion, ancestry or national origin, age, sexual orientation, gender identity and expression, physical or mental disability, citizenship status or any other basis protected by law.
+YNHHS hospitals provides emergency medical care to all patients, regardless of insurance status or ability to pay.

 - Confidentiality and privacy in all matters, including visitor restrictions, on request.